 Fare Gate Modifications

-Concerns about fare evasion have increased calls for new fare gates but there are no simple solutions.
-The estimated price tag to replace the system’s 600 fare gates is $115-$135 million and funding has not yet been identified.
+Concerns about fare evasion have increased calls for new fare gates.
+The estimated price tag to replace the system’s 600 fare gates is $150 million and funding has not yet been identified.
+At their September 26, 2019 meeting, the BART Board of Directors voted unanimously to adopt the swing style barrier gate design as the standard design for new fare gates.
+Learn more on our Fare Evasion Prevention project page.

 BART held a public Board of Directors meeting in May where staff presented plans to test two fare gate modifications.
 Should BART decide to move forward on systemwide modifications, there is an estimated cost of $15- $25 million.
 These modifications, designed to deter the ability to push through or jump over fare gates, would cost significantly less than replacement.
 Modified gates could also provide an interim solution while funds are secured for a wholesale replacement program.
 The modified gate designs were reviewed by a safety engineering consultant.